eBork1/Projects-Exercises/docs/projects/campaign-website.md

   - Progress
   - Spinner
   - Jumbotron
-- Augment more Bootstrap Utilities to enhance your website
+- Extend Bootstrap Core to enhance your website
+- Augment Bootstrap classes to override the core
 - Try using the built in Bootstrap JavaScript classes to manipulate transitions and moviement
 - Download Bootstrap and compile via Sass instead of using CDN